While watching, I try to dabble in everything, which makes me good at nothing. True story.

 In videogames, I like... well, this is harder to define.
 I'd like to say _different_, but that sounds disgusting.
-Sample of my top list: Planescape: Torment, Starcraft (1 and 2), Portal, BioShock, Port Royale 2, Braid, and so on.
+Sample of my top list: Planescape: Torment, Starcraft (1 and 2), Crusader Kings II, Portal, BioShock, Port Royale 2, Braid, and so on.

 If you've never heard of any of the abovementioned, fear not, I can exist without flooding you with gaming stuff.
 There are other sides to life.
 I simply particularly like this one and would like to have an outlet for it.

 2) THE INTERNET. *gasp* Yes, people, I am an internet freak.
-I can't go a single day without my cat videos and accidental CP on /4chan/.
+I can't go a single day without my cat videos and a billion images on imgur.

 3) Debating and over-analyzing.
 Ideal world: one without any silences.
 Well, okay, some.
 Only good ones.